trstlabs/intento/docs/node/trstd.md

 ---
 order: 1
 title: Running a Local TRST Client
-description: Steps to configure and interact with a Trustless Hub Daemon on your local computer or dedicated server.
+description: Steps to configure and interact with a Intento Daemon on your local computer or dedicated server.
 ---

 # TRST Client